jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

 EXAMPLES

-  help cmd
+  valet help cmd
-      Shows the help for the command ⌜cmd⌝ help cmd subCmd
+      Shows the help for the command ⌜cmd⌝ valet help cmd subCmd
       Shows the help for the sub command
       ⌜subCmd⌝ of the command ⌜cmd⌝
-  help --no-colors --columns 50
+  valet help --no-colors --columns 50
       Shows the help for the program without any color and with a maximum of 50 columns